Willcox-Research-Group/rom-operator-inference-Python3/README.md

 # Define a model of the form x' = Ax + c (no input).
 >>> lc_model = OpInf.Model('Lc', inp=False)

-# Fit the model by solving for the operators A and c.
+# Fit the model to projected data xdot, xhat
+# by solving for the operators A and c.
 >>> lc_model.fit(r, k, xdot, xhat)

 # Simulate the learned model for 10 timesteps of length .01.